swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   /// - Parameter maxLength: The maximum number of elements to return.
   ///   `maxLength` must be greater than or equal to zero.
-  /// - Returns: A span with at most `maxLength` elements. borrowing public func extracting(last maxLength: Int) -> Self
+  /// - Returns: A span with at most `maxLength` elements. public func extracting(last maxLength: Int) -> Self

   /// Returns a span over all but the given number of initial elements.
   ///